 Factors such as where they are born, the school they go to, or discrimination they may face.
 But we don’t accept that your background should limit what you can achieve.

 We believe that every young person, regardless of their background, should have the opportunity and support to flourish in a society that treats them with fairness and respect.
 That’s why we work with young people aged 13 to 30 to broaden their view of what’s possible.
 We help them to gain the knowledge, skills and qualifications they need to pursue the career of their choice.
 We support them to progress through the early stages of their career.
 We also work with community groups, companies and others to create a fairer society in which everyone can thrive.

 The Trust has a purpose built Centre in South London and delivers innovative and impactful programmes that ‘transform the lives of Young People and achieve real social change’.
 SLCT achieves this vision by working towards 6 objectives:

-- To develop the Stephen Lawrence Building Futures programme and to support aspiring architects and young people wishing to pursue a career in the built environment
+To deliver The Stephen Lawrence Building Futures programme supporting aspiring architects and young people wishing to pursue careers in the built environment

 - To maximise the use of the Stephen Lawrence Centre

-- To continue and grow our Voice of Transformation work (campaigning for fairness and justice by leading debate and influencing decision makers)
+- To continue to grow our Voice of Transformation work in pursuit of achieving social justice for all.